 Shooter launched in January 2015 with the goal of supporting emerging writers of literary fiction, creative non-fiction, narrative journalism and poetry.
 Though based in the UK, Shooter publishes work in English by writers from anywhere in the world.
-Initially, the magazine will publish biannually, in January and July, with plans to grow once the publication becomes established.
+The magazine publishes two print issues annually in winter and summer.

 One of Shooter’s founding principles is to compensate writers and artists for their work.
 Far too many magazines and literary journals pay their contributors nothing.
 Financial acknowledgement sends a message that high-quality creative work is valued; even a small amount of money provides significant encouragement for emerging writers and artists.
 The future cultural landscape depends upon nurturing talent and connecting exciting new writers to readers.
 Shooter aims to make that connection.

 As a publication founded on principles of exercising creative power and launching explosive talent, Shooter takes inspiration for its name from an Emily Dickinson poem:

 My Life had stood – a Loaded Gun –

 Please support Shooter’s goals by subscribing and spreading the word via Facebook, Twitter and Instagram.
 For further information, please contact editor/publisher Melanie White at email@example.com.